Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

-Getting Started - New Releases of Azure SDK for Go
+Getting Started - New Azure Go SDK
 =============================================================

 We are excited to announce that a new set of management libraries are